Amazed: Chart performance

-The song reached number one on the Billboard Hot Country Singles & Tracks and remained there for eight consecutive weeks until it was knocked off by "Single White Female" by Chely Wright.
+The song reached number one on the Billboard Hot Country Singles & Tracks chart and remained there for eight consecutive weeks until it was knocked off by "Single White Female" by Chely Wright.
 With this accomplishment, it set a record for the longest run at number one on the country chart since Nielsen Broadcast Data Systems was initiated in 1990.
 This run was later tied by Alan Jackson and Jimmy Buffett's 2003 single "It's Five O'Clock Somewhere", and later surpassed by Morgan Wallen's "You Proof" in 2023, which spent ten non-consecutive weeks at number one.
 "Amazed" spent 41 weeks on the country singles chart, giving it the second-longest chart run of any country single in the 1990s.
 In addition, the single crossed over into the pop airwaves entering the Billboard Hot 100 at number 81.
 It peaked at number 24 before falling off the Hot 100.

 The song was then remixed for pop radio (a tactic commonly used to present country-leaning songs to mainstream audiences) by Brian Tankersley, who redid the entire backing track with session musicians and added a new key change to D major for the final chorus and A minor for the outro; also having lead singer Richie McDonald re-record his vocals for the final portion of the remix in the new key.
 The new mix's popularity prompted the single to re-enter the Hot 100 at number 45.
-On this second chart run, it hit number one on March 4, 2000.
+On this second chart run, it reached number one on March 4, 2000.
 In doing so, it became the first power ballad to top the chart since Aerosmith's "I Don't Want to Miss a Thing" in 1998, as well as the first new country song to top the pop charts since Kenny Rogers and Dolly Parton's 1983 duet "Islands in the Stream".
-It also made Lonestar the first country band to place a song in the top ten of the Hot 100 year-end countdown.
-All remixes of the song made the single spend a combined total of 55 weeks in the Hot 100, and 41 weeks on Hot Country Singles & Tracks.
+It also made Lonestar the first country band to place a song in the top 10 of the Hot 100 year-end countdown.
+All remixes of the song made the single spend a combined total of 55 weeks on the Hot 100 and 41 weeks on Hot Country Singles & Tracks chart.
 It had sold 1,628,000 digital copies in the US as of December 2015.

 Only five years after "Amazed" topped the Billboard Hot 100 did another country song top the chart, as Carrie Underwood's "Inside Your Heaven" debuted at number one on the Hot 100, in June 2005.
 "Amazed" and "Inside Your Heaven" are the only country songs in the 2000s decade to hit number one on the Hot 100.
 In the United Kingdom, "Amazed" reached a peak of number 21 and spent 22 weeks in the charts.
 It spent 17 weeks in the top 40 without entering the top 20.